Small Business HQ

 Whatever the case, you need to project your future needs when creating a CRM implementation strategy.

-If you’re building a CRM solution in-house, for example, make sure you choose the right set of technologies that can facilitate advanced features you’ll require in the future.
+If you’re building a CRM solution in-house, for example, make sure you choose the right set of technologies that can facilitate the advanced features you’ll require in the future.

 5. Convincing Top-Level Management